pcouy/drf-nuxt-template/README.md

 pre-commit install # Will configure your local git repo to run the hook before each commit
 ```

-Most management commads will require you to run the python interpreter from the poetry environment inside the docker container :
+Most management commands will require you to run the python interpreter from the poetry environment inside the docker container :

 ```bash
 docker compose exec django poetry run python manage.py [...your management command...]